zeljkoobrenovic/grounded-architecture/_posts/2023-05-15-culture-strategy.md

 <br>

-[The Leader’s Guide to Corporate Culture](https://hbr.org/2018/01/the-leaders-guide-to-corporate-culture) by Boris Groysberg, Jeremiah Lee, Jesse Price, and J. Yo-Jud Cheng highlights the critical interplay between strategy and culture in driving organizational success.
-Strategy provides a structured framework for achieving goals, while culture operates through shared values and assumptions, influencing behaviors and norms.
-Leaders often grasp the mechanics of strategy but underestimate the subtleties of culture, which can lead to execution challenges when cultural dynamics are ignored or mismanaged.
+[The Leader’s Guide to Corporate Culture](https://hbr.org/2018/01/the-leaders-guide-to-corporate-culture) by Boris Groysberg, Jeremiah Lee, Jesse Price, and J. Yo-Jud Cheng highlights the interplay between strategy and culture in organizational success.
+Strategy provides a structured framework for achieving goals, while culture shapes behavior through shared values and assumptions.
+Leaders often understand the mechanics of strategy more easily than the subtleties of culture, and that gap can create execution problems.

-From the perspective of IT architecture, this insight underscores the importance of aligning architectural operating models with an organization’s culture.
-Just as strategy requires cultural alignment for successful execution, IT architecture practice must integrate cultural considerations to ensure its effectiveness.
-For example, a collaborative culture would necessitate architectural designs that foster open communication and shared ownership, while a results-oriented culture would focus on performance metrics and scalability.
-By understanding the nuances of organizational culture, IT architects can not only meet technical goals but also work in a way that resonates with the organization's values and practices, enabling both technological and cultural transformation.
+From the perspective of IT architecture, this underscores the importance of aligning architectural operating models with organizational culture.
+Just as strategy requires cultural alignment for successful execution, architecture practices also need to reflect cultural realities.
+A collaborative culture may require designs that support open communication and shared ownership, while a results-oriented culture may prioritize metrics, speed, and scalability.
+Understanding these dynamics helps architects work in ways that fit the organization while still improving it.

 <br>